ying-teaching/python/0-installation-setup/git-and-github.md

 - Document: [Working with GitHub in VS Code](https://code.visualstudio.com/docs/editor/github)
 - Vidoe: [How To Use GitHub with VS Code in 2020](https://youtu.be/OmX0o2iBVek)

-The following sections are for those who want to learn more or you want to troubleshoot GitHub issues.
+The following sections are for those who want to learn more or need to troubleshoot GitHub issues.

 ## 4 Basic Git Concepts